 References to other objects are not encrypted, since the server needs to be able to follow them during garbage collection.
 Hence, an adversary can analyze the structure (not the content) of your object tree, or find out which parts have changed from one version to another.

 Tree structure and object sizes may reveal some information about the content.
 A 4 MB object is more likely to be an photo than a plain text file, for example.
 That kind of information is far less critical than the content itself, however.

-When storing multiple pieces of information inside the same object (such as data trees do), it is far more difficult to guess the content, or changes thereof.
+When storing multiple pieces of information inside the same object (such as documents do), it is far more difficult to guess the content, or changes thereof.

 To further increase data security (at the expense of some performance), consider adding random garbage data, re-encrypting unmodified objects, or storing all data one single object.